Want to skip the waitlist? 🤫

 And a lot of people want the perfect strategy and they'll take weeks or months to build one perfect report.
 No one responds, no one cares, right?
 I think for many companies, they would benefit a lot more by taking a mindset of, “Okay, like let's just ship like two pieces every single week.
 It doesn't have to be super high quality.”
 And their marketing strategy and content strategy will be in a much better place after one or two months of doing this.

-Lastly, what are your favorite companies or founder accounts to follow today on LinkedIn and why?
+What are your favorite companies/founder accounts to follow on LinkedIn and why?

 The first one I really love is a guy named Peter Walker, the head of insights at Carta.
 He's sitting on a gold mine of data on startup funding rounds, their sizes, fundraising types, and how early employees are compensated.
 What he does is publish these insights and great data visualizations almost every single day.
 The reason I think it's unique is because he's answering questions that his customers and VC funds are always asking.
 Creating data visualizations makes it inherently viral.
 These visualizations get shared because they're so great.
 It's a great way for him to raise awareness of Carta and establish their team as experts in that space.